TappNetwork/filament-google-autocomplete-field/README.md

     ]),
 ```

-You can override these default fields by passing an array of the Filament form fields to `withFields` method:
+You can override these default fields by passing an array of Filament form fields to `withFields` method:

 ```php
 GoogleAutocompleteFields::make('google_search')